Wednesday, 5 November 2025

 Virtual Side event (via Zoom)

-Join the UN Futures Lab/Global Hub and UN Department of Economic and Social Affairs (UN DESA) for a side event at the Second World Summit for Social Development 2025: UN Global Horizon Scanning for Governance and Social Development.
-This event aims to contribute to the Solutions Sessions at the summit by engaging a diverse range of stakeholders to collaborate in:
+Join the UN Futures Lab/Global Hub and UN Department of Economic and Social Affairs (UN DESA) Division for Public Institutions and Digital Government for a side event at the Second World Summit for Social Development 2025: UN Global Horizon Scanning for Governance and Social Development.
+This event aims to contribute to the Solutions Sessions at the summit by engaging a diverse range of stakeholders to collaborate in: (i) understanding the evolving and complex development landscape through key governance interlinkages from a social lens, (ii) advancing the discourse on emerging solutions and challenges in shaping development futures through signals, trends, and drivers of change, and (iii) promoting lived experiences and diverse voices to Leave No One Behind through a facilitated participatory foresight process.

 The Second World Summit for Social Development will take place in Doha, Qatar, from 4 to 6 November 2025, bringing together Heads of State and Government, Ministers, and Delegates from around the globe.
 Thirty years after the landmark 1995 Copenhagen Summit, the Summit will provide a unique opportunity to assess progress, address gaps, and renew global commitments to the three interrelated pillars of social development:

 In a world shaped by accelerating change, the ability to anticipate emerging risks and opportunities is critical for decision-makers across the UN system.
 Horizon scanning brings together the perspectives and collective intelligence of different stakeholders to map possible changes.
 These present a wealth of information on signals, trends, and drivers of change that can be harnessed to inform decision-making, planning, and programming.
-To this end, the UN Futures Lab/Global Hub and UN Department of Economic and Social Affairs (UN DESA) are collaborating on the UN Global Horizon Scanning initiative to develop an AI tool that can efficiently harness, consolidate, and analyze insights of horizon scanning initiatives from across the UN system.
+To this end, the UN Futures Lab/Global Hub and UN Department of Economic and Social Affairs (UN DESA) Division for Public Institutions and Digital Government are collaborating on the UN Global Horizon Scanning initiative to develop an AI tool that can efficiently harness, consolidate, and analyze insights of horizon scanning initiatives from across the UN system.

 This joint project aims to help users to draw on existing intelligence to deepen analysis, bridge synergies, facilitate cross-fertilization, and motivate collaboration in advancing their work.
 Building on the enthusiasm generated during a panel discussion and live demonstration of the AI tool at the 2025 STI Forum side event, improvements have been introduced based on feedback from participants representing UN entities, government, non-government organizations, private sector, and academia/think tanks.
 This is part of an iterative process to ensure that the initiative can meaningfully support the UN’s delivery of its mandates to its stakeholders.
 The UN Global Horizon Scanning AI Tool will be launched in December 2025 and will be made accessible to the entire UN system; by drawing on strategic foresight methodologies and processes, the tool will thus support more forward-looking and anticipatory planning, programming, and decision-making across the UN’s work.
 The outcomes of the session will feed into the learning and scaling process of the UN Horizon Scanning initiative ahead of the official launch of the UN Global Horizon Scanning AI Tool in December 2025.